 Stuff in the house doesn’t work

 It sucks if you were hoping for a lot of relaxing time catching up on old movies and the home you exchange with doesn’t have a working TV.
 That’s not the end of the world, but if this is something you were expecting it might be a big deal to you.
-I once did a swap to a home that didn’t have wifi and my wife and I had planned to spend the long weekend catching up on work while relaxing in a cute town.
+I once did a swap to a home that didn’t have WiFi.
+Unfortunately, my wife and I had planned to spend the long weekend catching up on work while relaxing in a cute town.
 That was rather inconvenient.
 They had internet, but only wired to one computer.
 We ended up spending a lot of time in local cafes.
 It was fine, but not ideal.

 Destruction or theft of your property